-How to backup G Suite data to Google Cloud Storage?
+How to backup Google Workspace data to Google Cloud Storage.

-In order to backup G Suite data to Google Cloud Storage, you need to create a Google Cloud Storage bucket and select “Amazon S3 compatible storage” as the storage type during the initial configuration of CubeBackup.
+In order to backup Google Workspace data to Google Cloud storage, first you will need to create a Google Cloud storage bucket using the following instructions.

 Before you begin

 - Start the initial configuration in your web browser.

 Before you can backup data to Google Cloud storage, you will first need to create and configure a private Google Cloud Storage bucket using the following steps:

 Log in to Google Cloud Platform.

 Google Cloud Platform (GCP) is a place to manage applications/projects based on Google APIs or Google Cloud Services.
 It does not require an administrator account.
 A personal Google account, such as email@example.com is just fine.

 If you are an experienced GCP user, you may select an active project and create a Google Cloud Storage bucket directly.
 If you are new to Google Cloud Platform, begin by creating a new project:

 Go to the Projects page in the Google Cloud Console.